The ultimate guide to good gut health

-Answering yes to several of the following questions it could suggest that your digestion is not up to scratch:
+Answering yes to several of the following questions could suggest that you need to heal your gut:

 - do you have diarrhoea or constipation that occurs most of the time?

 - do you frequently have heartburn, excessive belching, or food that “repeats”?

 - have you ever had stomach pain or abdominal cramps after eating?